intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/install_gpu.md

 #### 1. Potential suboptimal performance with Linux kernel 6.2.0

-For driver version < stable_775_20_20231219, the performance on Linux kernel 6.2.0 is worse than Linux kernel 5.19.0.
-You can use `sudo apt update && sudo apt install -y intel-i915-dkms intel-fw-gpu` to install the latest driver to solve this issue (need reboot OS).
+For Ubuntu 22.04 and driver version < stable_775_20_20231219, the performance on Linux kernel 6.2.0 is worse than Linux kernel 5.19.0.
+You can use `sudo apt update && sudo apt install -y intel-i915-dkms intel-fw-gpu` to install the latest driver to solve this issue (need to reboot OS).

 Tips: You can use `sudo apt list --installed | grep intel-i915-dkms` to check your intel-i915-dkms's version, the version should be latest and >= `1.23.9.11.231003.15+i19-1`.